 Thatch build-up can form a barrier than is inches thick.

-This barrier leads to large patchy areas on your lawn and/or an unhealthy looking lawn that lacks luster and vibrancy because water and nutrients can’t pass the thatch barrier to reach the grass roots.
+This barrier leads to large patchy areas on your lawn and/or an unhealthy looking lawn that lacks luster and vibrancy.
+Because water and nutrients can’t pass the thatch barrier to reach the grass roots the grass starves and dehydrates.

 When you use a scarifying rake or a dethatcher you pull up this dead organic matter that lies on top of the lawn and that also lies below the top area, thus removing the barrier.